Kubernetes Environments

 Fixed Issue

-- When upgrading an existing StreamSets Kubernetes agent from version 1.0.0, a significant delay of 5-10 minutes occurs before the upgraded agent reconnects with Control Hub.
+- When upgrading an existing Kubernetes agent from version 1.0.0, a significant delay of 5-10 minutes occurs before the upgraded agent reconnects with Control Hub.
 During that time, the Control Hub Kubernetes environment indicates that the agent has been lost and that any functionality relying on the agent will be delayed until it reconnects.
 However, existing Control Hub Kubernetes deployments and engines continue to function normally.

 Version 1.0.0

-On February 10, 2023, the StreamSets Kubernetes agent version 1.0.0 was released.
+On February 10, 2023, the IBM StreamSets Kubernetes agent version 1.0.0 was released.

 Known Issue